waterhd/siebel-on-docker/README.md

 For Siebel, make sure you have the required files for installing Siebel IP17 base and the desired update.
 For both you will need the base installer file as well as any language pack you want installed.
 By default, the only language pack installed is English.

-For an Siebel 19.4 installation in english, this means you would need to have at least the following files:
+For a Siebel 19.4 installation in English, this means you would need to have at least the following files:

 * `SBA_17.0.0.0_Base_Linux_Siebel_Enterprise_Server.jar`
 * `SBA_17.0.0.0_enu_Linux_Siebel_Enterprise_Server.jar`